Why does a temporary crown often bring pain?

 3. Bruxism:

-Tooth fracture can also be a potential cause of your pain.
-After trimming the tooth, it becomes more fragile as it has lost some of its supporting structure.
-It's even worse if it has had a root canal.
-This makes the roots weaker and more likely to break.
+This can also be a potential cause of your pain.
+After the tooth is trimmed, it becomes more fragile because it has lost some of its supporting structure.
+This is especially the case if the tooth has had a root canal, which makes the roots weaker and more prone to breaking.

 In its early stage, it can be challenging to spot.
-However, it usually starts with pain on pressure or when you chew on the tooth.
+It usually starts with pain when you bite down or chew.
 You may also notice a tiny line when you take a closer look at the tooth.
-When you go to your dentist, he may have to remove the crown to better assess your tooth.

 When should you talk to your dentist?

-1. Severe toothache: If you experience intense, stabbing tooth pain, especially if it is spontaneous, it is important to see your dentist as soon as possible.
+- Severe toothache: If you experience intense, stabbing tooth pain, especially without an obvious reason, see your dentist as soon as possible.
 It could be an infection that needs to be treated rapidly to save the tooth.

-3. Your crown is loose: If you notice that your crown is loose or not firmly attached to the tooth, talk to your dentist to adjust it.
+- Your crown is loose: If you notice that your crown is loose or not firmly attached to the tooth, it may need to be adjusted or cemented back in place.

 How to manage the pain from a temporary crown at home?